minicaza/h2h-combat-back/README.md

 ## Features
 - Play a game of Rock, Paper, Scissors
 - View game history
-- Actuator endpoints for monitoring _Not implemented 100%_
+- Actuator endpoints for monitoring _(currently partial, with basic health checks and metrics exposed)_
 - Elasticsearch integration for game storage
 - PostgreSQL for relational data storage